bodleian/iipsrv-openjpeg-docker/README.md

     $ sudo docker run -d -p 80:80 bdlss/iipsrv-openjpeg-docker

 This will push the docker container port 80 to your localhost port 80.
 Change the first parameter to 8080 if required (i.e. you already have a webserver running on your local machine).

-### Images

-The Dockerfile creates a `/var/www/localhost/images/` directory and downloads a test JPEG2000 from http://iiif-test.stanford.edu/67352ccc-d1b0-11e1-89ae-279075081939.jp2 and a test TIF from http://merovingio.c2rmf.cnrs.fr/iipimage/PalaisDuLouvre.tif.

 ### Test